alex-ball/HowTo-LicenseData/how-to-license-data.md

 ~~~~~~~~~~~

 \endfillboxout
 \caption[RDF rights statement]{A rights statement encoded in RDF/XML.
 Note that the `rdf:about` attribute should identify the data to
 which the statement applies.
 In the context of an XMP packet, this
 attribute is left blank to identify the resource in which the packet is
 embedded.[@adobe2010xmp]}
 \label{fig:rdf-rights}

-\endfigure\egroup
+\csname endfigure*\endcsname\egroup

+\keepmarginfor{fig:rdf-rights}Again,
-Again, this should be made available somewhere the tool would look when
+this should be made available somewhere the tool would look when
 downloading the data, such as within a dataset catalogue record or
 landing page.
 If possible you should also include the rights statement
 within each data file – the following list indicates how this may be